wickerdj/freecad_models/README.md

     - ResistorBox is my first attempt at simple resistor box.
     - ResistorBoxReworkBottom is new version of the ResistorBox.
 In this case, I applied more of learning on FreeCAD.
 I am also trying a different way of handling documents in FreeCAD.
     - ResistorBoxReworkTop is new version of the ResistorBox.
 In this case, I applied more of learning on FreeCAD.
 I am also trying a different way of handling documents in FreeCAD.
-    - SimpleCaseForUsbMemorStick.
+    - SimpleCaseForUsbMemoryStick.
 I need a simple case for a thumb drive.
 This could use refinement.
   - clips
     - CargoNetCLipIdeas - playing with ideas for making a clip/hook to link a cargo net to tie down points
     - S-clip - needed a simple s shape with notchs in the top an bottom arms.
 The main idea is help increase the tension on some belts.